 The Firehouse Art Center curates twelve unique exhibitions a year mixing solo and group shows.
 In keeping with our mission, our exhibitions are a diverse blend of traditional and contemporary styles that intersperse the work of local, regional and national artists.
 Please see below for exhibition opportunities and open call for entries:

-FIREHOUSE ART CENTER ARTIST OCCUPIED- SUMMER- JUNE-AUGUST RESIDENCY/SEPTEMBER EXHIBIT
+FIREHOUSE ART CENTER ARTIST OCCUPIED- WINTER- NOVEMBER-JANUARY RESIDENCY/FEBRUARY EXHIBIT

-The Firehouse Art Center hosts a Summer Residency each year, working in the South Gallery for three months before a culminating solo exhibition in the Main Gallery with the opportunity to guest curate the accompanying South Gallery show.
-In Summer 2023, the program will run from June – August (exhibit in September).
+The Firehouse Art Center hosts a Winter Residency each year, working in the South Gallery for three months before a culminating solo exhibition in the Main Gallery with the opportunity to guest curate the accompanying South Gallery show.
+In Winter 2023/2024, the program will run from November- January (exhibit in February 2024).

 The Artist Occupied program at the Firehouse Art Center is intended as a professional development opportunity for emerging and experienced visual artists.Bring you work to a new creative level as you connect visitors to working artist environments and processes.